As promised, after all the recent hot talks about chatbots in the fintech industry, we’ve started to explore how the most successful of them work.

 Plum transfers your savings back within 4-5 days.
 The financial system is authorized and regulated by the Financial Conduct Authority (FCA).

 You can learn more about RateSetter’s protection on their official website.

 How does Plum save money?

-Plum features AI algorithms that make a constant analysis of user’s transactions.
+Plum chatbot features AI algorithms that make a constant analysis of the user’s transactions.
 This is how it learns about your income, expenses and spending behavior.

 User accounts are created and administered by Plum’s partner MangoPay (the European Union licensed financial institution); savings are held as e-money at Barclays.

 Plum’s founders Victor Trokoudes and Alex Michael stated that they aim to make money in two major ways: